 March Events in Thailand

-Dozens of other events are scheduled throughout the kingdom throughout the month of March.
+After Thai New Year, Thailand’s second most important domestic holiday, Makha Bucha, falls in March. this year.
+In addition, dozens of other events are scheduled throughout Thailand in March.
 Here are a few highlights of Thailand March events.

 The Full Moon Party is held on the beach of Haad Rin every month on the night of the full moon.

 DJs play a variety of musical styles including trance, dubstep, reggae, and techno.
 Jugglers, fire-eaters, and fireworks add drama to the all-night event.

 Haad Rin is crescent shaped beach located on the island of Ko Pha Ngan.
 It can be reached by boat from Koh Samui, an island off the coast of Southern Thailand.

 Koh Samui is 293 miles (471 kilometres) south of Bangkok.
 Because the drive takes nearly 10 hours, air travel is recommended,.
 The flight takes just over one hour.

 Celebrations and activities of various kinds will be held throughout the kingdom in honour of elephants, which play an important role in Thai culture.

 The biggest celebration will be held in Elephant Nature Park and The Thai Elephant Conservation Center (TECC) in Chiang Mai province of Northern Thailand.